Step 1: Open Coddo

 Launch Coddo from your Applications folder.
 If this is your first time, complete the onboarding flow first.Step 2: Create or open a project

-From the Start Page, you have two options:Create a new project
+From the sidebar, you have two options:Create a new project

 - Choose a parent directory where the project folder will be created